tmux-plugins/tmux-copycat/README.md

 - [tmux-continuum](https://github.com/tmux-plugins/tmux-continuum) - automatic
   restoring and continuous saving of tmux env

-You might want to follow [@brunosutic](https://twitter.com/brunosutic) on twitter if you want to hear about new tmux plugins or feature updates.

 ### Test suite

 This plugin has a pretty extensive integration test suite that runs on